Protecting a Business Name

 Register Name with the Registrar of Companies

-In BC, companies must register their name with BC Registry Services before beginning operations under that name.
+In BC (and Vancouver in particular), companies must register their name with BC Registry Services before beginning operations under that name.
 Registering an intended business name with the BC Registry Services reserves the name in BC for 56 days.
 Clients are often surprised to learn that an intended business name can be reserved with the BC Registry Service before incorporation of the company which will take that name has even occurred.
 This means that even if you’re not yet ready to incorporate your business as a company, you can still protect your intended company name from being used by other intended new companies, so long as you incorporate within 56 days of registering the name.
 If you can’t incorporate in time, name reservation extensions are available on request, but the request must be made before the 56 days expire.

 Registration of an intended business name with BC Registry Services is an essential step in protecting a business name if you plan to incorporate, but it’s important to note that registering a name does not give you a proprietary interest in the name.
 If someone else has a registered trademark in the name, or there is a prior user of the name, the name registration can be challenged.
 Furthermore, operating under another business’ name can result in a costly trademark infringement lawsuit, so always obtain the help of a lawyer when verifying that your name is an original one.
 Registration alone won’t guarantee that your name is original and is not a defence to a trademark infringement lawsuit.

 There are many requirements and rules when registering a name with BC Registry Services and the requirements and rules vary depending on the type of company or organization that will use the intended name.
 A lawyer at Segev LLP can help you craft a business name that will receive approval, and protection, from BC Registry Services.